serokell/nixcon2020-talk/talk.md

 ::: notes

-Let's go through what every part of that file.
+Let's go through what every part of that file means.
 First of all, there is `description`, and I'm pretty sure we all understand what this is for.
 Next, there is `outputs`, which is a function of `inputs`.
 It returns the attrset of, well, outputs.
 There are some attributes that are known to nix (both `packages` and `defaultPackage` are standard), but you may also provide your own.

 The argument of `outputs` is the attrset of `inputs`. `self` is always an input, and it refers to this very flake, `nixpkgs` is an "indirect"